 Test mining

-1. Subject to this Regulation, an applicant shall conduct a “test mining” prior to submitting an application for a Plan of Work for Exploitation.
-Information gathered through “test-mining” shall be compiled in a test mining report in accordance with Annex IV, be in accordance with the relevant Standard Guideline and shall inform on the Environmental Plans pursuant to Regulation 11.
+1. Subject to this Regulation, an applicant shall conduct “test mining” [prior] to submitting an application for a Plan of Work for Exploitation.
+Information gathered through “test-mining” shall be compiled in a test mining report in accordance with Annex IV, be in accordance with and take into account the relevant Standard and Guideline and shall inform on the application for a Plan of Work for Exploitation .

-2. "Test mining” means an in situ testing of the integrated system of all equipment and process stepsfor exploitation activities in a contract area under such technical, spatial and temporal conditions which allows to provideevidence to ensurethat the proposed mining equipment is technicallyappropriate, that the Marine Environment cumulative effects in accordance with Article 145 of the Convention .
-“Test mining” should also be undertaken in order to optimize the integrated system with regard to its potential effects on the Marine Environment.
+[2.
+"Test mining” means an in situ testing of the integrated system of all equipment () and process steps (e.g. collector, raiser and release techniques) for exploitation activities in a contract area under such technical, spatial and temporal conditions which allows the ”test mining” for the provision of evidence to support the information provided by an applicant in its application for a Plan of Work for Exploitation, and to assist the Commission in its evaluation of the application to demonstrate that the proposed mining equipment is technically and operationally appropriate, and that assumptions regarding impacts on the Marine Environment is effectively protected from harmful effects, can be validated.
+Data collected during test mining can be used to validate numerical models and predict cumulative effects, in accordance with Article 145 of the Convention. .
+“Test mining” should also be undertaken in order to optimize the integrated system with regard to its potential effects on the Marine Environment.]

+2.alt.
+The purpose of test mining is to ensure that effective protection of the marine environment from harmful effects is ensured.
+Test mining projects shall as a general rule provide evidence that appropriate equipment is available to ensure the effective protection of the Marine Environment in accordance with Article 145.

-3. “Test mining” requires a prior approval by the Authority and shall be carried out in accordance with the relevant Standard and taking into account the relevant Guideline, in particular to ensure that the Marine Environment is effectively protected from harmful effects , including the cumulative effects, in accordance with Article 145 of the Convention.
+3. “Test mining” in the Area requires a prior approval by the Authority consistent with the criteria in Regulation 13(1), and shall be carried out with reasonable regard for other activities in the Marine Environment, in accordance with articles 87 and 147 of the Convention, and in accordance with the [] Standard and taking into account the relevant Guideline and Recommendations, in particular to ensure that the Marine Environment is effectively protected from [harmful effects] [serious harm], including the cumulative effects, in accordance with Article 145 of the Convention.

-4. Test mining does not have to be undertaken if the evidence pursuant to Paragraph 1 has been provided through other “test-mining” nby the applicant or in the context of another approved Plan of Work for exploitation.
+4. Test mining does not have to be undertaken if the evidence pursuant to Paragraph 1 has been provided through other “test-mining” nby the applicant, by other contractors, or in the context of another approved Plan of Work for exploration or exploitation.
 In such a case, the applicant shall compile in its “test-mining” report the information already available and explain why this is sufficient evidence and the Commission shall assess whether the evidence pursuant to Paragraph 1 has been demonstrated in its review of the application and report to the Council pursuant to Regulations 11-15.

 5. After the approval of a Plan of Work, a validation monitoring system shall be established by the contractor, in line with the Environmental Management and Monitoring Plan, in order to monitor whether the requirements of the Plan of Work are complied with.
 In case of non-compliance, Regulation 52 will apply.